-- 1. Erect an 8-foot minimum high by 16-foot minimum long mock-up panel separate from the Work for approval by Engineer before starting masonry Work.
+- A. Regulatory Requirements - 1.
+Concrete masonry shall conform to the International Building Code and ACI 530 (ASCE 5) and other applicable codes and standards of the governing authorities. - B. Mock-ups: - 1.
+Erect an 8-foot minimum high by 16-foot minimum long mock-up panel separate from the Work for approval by Engineer before starting masonry Work.
 Upon its approval, it shall remain at the Site as a standard for reference until all masonry Work is completed. - 2.
 Each sample panel shall include proportionate quantities of required textures and colors of masonry materials as specified herein, and shall include one inside corner, one outside corner, and one 4-foot by 4-foot penetration.
 The selected colored mortar shall be used when applicable. - 3.
 If mock-up panel is not acceptable to Engineer, construct additional panels as required. - 4.
-All masonry shall conform to the standard of quality established by Engineer's acceptance of the mock-up panel.

-- A. Comply with Section 01 25 10 Products, Materials, Equipment and Substitutions. - B. Maintain all materials clean, dry and protected against dampness, freezing and foreign matter. - C. Store masonry units on pallets and protect from contamination and staining.
-Keep masonry units covered at all times.

-1.8 PROJECT ENVIRONMENTAL REQUIREMENTS

-- 1. Protect masonry from excessive loading during construction.
+All masonry shall conform to the standard of quality established by Engineer's acceptance of the mock-up panel. - 1.7 DELIVERY, STORAGE, AND HANDLING - A. Comply with Section 01 25 10 Products, Materials, Equipment and Substitutions. - B. Maintain all materials clean, dry and protected against dampness, freezing and foreign matter. - C. Store masonry units on pallets and protect from contamination and staining.
+Keep masonry units covered at all times. - 1.8 PROJECT ENVIRONMENTAL REQUIREMENTS - A. General: - 1.
+Protect masonry from excessive loading during construction.
 Provide shoring as necessary. - 2.
 At the end of each day, or at shutdown, cover tops of all walls not enclosed or otherwise sheltered to protect masonry from weather.